CintiaSchutt/taskly/README.md

 ### Navigation
 React Native doesn't come with a navigation library built in, so need to use external library to handle this.
 Expo Router is a file system-based navigation for React Native, and it's built on top of React Navigation.
+The filename-to-URL mapping is more obvious on the web.
+Making it work for mobile has some additional difficulties because we have different types of navigation patterns:
+ - Stack
+    - displaying screens in Stack is the default way to navigate.
+It means that when you navigate to a new screen, it's rendered on top of the current screen.
+ - Modal
+    - rendering a screen as a Modal, means rendering it on top of the other content.
+It's important to note that in order for this to work, the modal screen must be defined above or adjacent to the other screens it's being rendered on top of.
+So for example you couldn't render a screen within a tab navigator modally over the navigator.
+ - Tabs --> Bottom tab navigation
+    - the bottom tab navigaion means rendering the screens (or stacks of screens) as bottom tabs where the tabs are always visible so you can easily switch between them.

+The key is to making it work is `_layout` routes.
+Each folder may have exactly one layout route and it will dictate how the files in the route get laid out.

+To install: `npx expo install expo-router react-native-safe-area-context react-native-screens expo-linking expo-constants expo-status-bar`

+Change the main entry in `package.json` to `"main": "expo-router/entry"` Modify `app.json` to add a sheme: { "sheme": "app-name" }
+  --> the reason this is required is that Expo Router comes with deep linking built in
+    (deep linking is basically creating a URL that opens your app to a specific screen) --> the way deep linking works on mobile is that your mobile app registers to listen to a specific scheme

+#### Ways to navigate
+There are 3 main ways to navigate between screens:

+Using the `Link` component
+Programmatically with the `useRouter` hook
+Using the built-in header and bottom tabs button

+#### Nested navigators
+You can nest navigators pretty much infinitely: a stack within a stack, a stack within a tab, a tab within a stack within a screen.

+### Useful Commands
+--> restart the bundler: `npx expo start --reset-cache`